Best broker for Spanish investors

 Do I have to file Modelo 720 if my broker account is below €50,000?

-No — the filing obligation only triggers once assets in a given category (securities, cash, real estate) exceed €50,000 in total value.
-Below that threshold, there is no obligation.
-That said, track your values annually in case you cross the threshold — first filing is required in the year you exceed it.
+No — the filing obligation only triggers once assets in a given category (securities, cash, real estate are separate categories) exceed €50,000 in total value at 31 December.
+Below that threshold there is no obligation.
+Track your balances annually in case you cross the threshold — the initial filing is required in the year you first exceed it.

 Is IBKR available and regulated for Spanish residents?

 Yes.
 IBKR operates in Spain via Interactive Brokers Ireland Limited, regulated by the Central Bank of Ireland under MiFID II, which provides EU-wide passporting rights including to Spain.
-Spanish CNMV oversight is indirect, but MiFID II provides equivalent investor protections.
+CNMV oversight is indirect, but MiFID II provides equivalent investor protections.
+Spanish residents can open an account fully online, and IBKR’s activity reports are detailed enough for any gestor to work with.

 Can Spanish investors buy US ETFs like VTI or SPY?